The Divorce Process In New York

-At Peter L. Cedeño & Associates, P.C., we understand that filing for divorce can often be a very tough decision to make.
+At Cedeño Law Group, PLLC, we understand that filing for divorce can often be a very tough decision to make.
 A divorce can have life-changing effects on each spouse, the children, and family members as well.
 If you are involved in a divorce or are preparing to file, our firm may help you understand the process and guide you through every step.

 Contact our New York City divorce lawyer if you have questions or are prepared to secure dedicated legal representation!